- Page Content

 How Much Does a Juvenile Probation officer Earn in the US?

-Probation Officers and Correctional Treatment Specialists earned $59,910 in mean annual income in 2019, according to the figures published by the US Bureau of Labor Statistics.
+Probation Officers and Correctional Treatment Specialists earned $61,900 in mean annual income in 2020, according to the figures published by the US Bureau of Labor Statistics.
+Below is a list of the five highest paying US states for this occupation.